MarileneK/git-cheatsheet/README.md

-## Useful commands <a name="useful-commands"></a>
+## IV.
+Useful commands <a name="useful-commands"></a>

-- a.
+a.
 How to remove a GitHub link from my project?
     - First, type this command to know the name you gave when you made the link with your GitHub repository (generally "origin").
 ```
 git remote
 ```

     - Then, type the following command and replace the word "origin" if another word came out after the command above.

 ```
 git remote rm origin
 ```

-- b.
+b.
 How to delete a branch locally (on your computer)?
     - /!\ Replace only the value _nameOfYourBranch_.
 ```
 git branch -d nameOfYourBranch
 ```

-- c.
+c.
 How to switch from a branch to another?
     - /!\ Replace only the value _nameOfYourBranch_.
 ```
 git checkout nameOfYourBranch